National Johne's disease program

 It is not known to exist in the Northern Territory (NT) and has only been detected when infected animals have been brought in from interstate.

 If you are a cattle producer you will need to make a biosecurity plan to help stop the disease spreading to the NT.

 You will also need to follow the rules for moving livestock.
 Some of these changed on 1 July 2017.

 A property biosecurity plan can help reduce the risk of disease entering or spreading from your property.

-Find out more about making a farm biosecurity plan at the Animal Health Australia website.
+To find out more about making a farm biosecurity plan, go to the Animal Health Australia website.
 You can also get a biosecurity action list.

 You do not need to lodge the plan with anyone.
 You should keep your plan and any related documents on hand for future reference.

 If you don't make a biosecurity plan you might not be able to trade with some properties or markets.

 You won't be able to sell or move cattle into Western Australia (WA).